oviice/mopubAds/README.md

 The MoPub SDK is available via:

-1. **jCenter AAR**
+1. **JCenter AAR**

     [ ![Download](https://api.bintray.com/packages/mopub/mopub-android-sdk/mopub-android-sdk/images/download.svg)](https://bintray.com/mopub/mopub-android-sdk/mopub-android-sdk/_latestVersion)
-    The MoPub SDK is available as an AAR via jCenter; to use it, add the following to your `build.gradle`.
+    The MoPub SDK is available as an AAR via JCenter; to use it, add the following to your `build.gradle`.

     ```
     repositories {